Note: this is a work in progress. I’ll update it as I find more information.

 - 1668 – August 3, 1668: Hendrick Hendrickson, planter, and wife Juniber conv. [conveys] to William Howard, planter, the tracts Hendrick and Hendrickson, each 50 a., on the south side and at the mouth of Elk River.
 Also, 4 March 1668/9: Bartlett Hendrickson, planter, conv. to John Cocks 200 a.
 (These are probably Hendrick and Bartil of Cecil County, MD, see above.)

-- 1760s – There are several Hendrixson marriages in Baltimore County in the 1760s
+- 1760s – There are several Hendrickson/Hendrixson marriages in Baltimore County starting from 1760s.
+I’m not sure who all these Hendricksons are.

 - 1770s – a Hendricks marriage in 1778, a James Hendrickson serving in the military in 1779 – Revolutionary War, and a McHendrich (really!) serving in the War in 1778.